Code-Institute-Submissions/Marshmello88-fullstack_project/README.md

-#Webshop Application
+#Ecommerce webshop

+My final project for Code Institute's Full Stack Web Developer course.

+#Goal

 It's an ecommerce website where a user can buy ingame items for their nintendo switch.
 The users only have three critical goal paths:

-View the store's inventory of amiibo villagers.
+1) View the store's inventory of amiibo villagers.

-Keep track of the villagers they want to purchase using favorites or using a shopping cart.
+2) Keep track of the villagers they want to purchase using favorites or using a shopping cart.
 Note: They don't need to create an account or anything to purchase an item.

-Check out and pay for their items.
+3) Check out and pay for their items.

-#UX

 The central target audience for the website are people who want to buy in-game items for their Switch.
 These are people of all ages.